Executive Social Presence as a GTM Pipeline Lever

 - “Every B2B company is talking about AI-powered SDRs.
 Here’s what they’re getting wrong.”

 - “I spent last week at [conference].
-The most interesting conversation I had wasn’t on stage — it was at dinner with a CRO who told me…”
+The most interesting conversation I had wasn’t on stage.
+It was at dinner with a CRO who told me…”

 Industry insight posts work because they demonstrate pattern recognition.
 Buyers want to work with companies whose leaders see around corners.
+In our data, industry insight posts generate about 2x more profile visits from ICP contacts than other post types.

 Company Building